 This place was definitely one of the highlights of our boat tour.
-We recommend you to make this your first stop in the morning because this place can get bustling.
-Once you arrive here, you will have to walk up and down again to reach the lake.
+We recommend you make this your first stop in the morning because this place can get bustling.
+Once you arrive here, you must walk up and down again to reach the lake.
 The walk takes you around 10 min, and you will have a fantastic view from the top.
 The lake itself is incredibly peaceful, with the clearest blue water.
 Take a morning dip to refresh yourself from the walk.

 Tipp: bring a dry bag to your boat trip.
 If you don’t have one yet, you can buy one at Coron town for around 5$ (depending on the size).
-It will allow you to bring a phone/camera otherwise, you won’t be able to take photos here because the Lagoon can only be reached by swimming.
+It will allow you to bring a phone/camera; otherwise, you won’t be able to take photos here because the Lagoon can only be reached by swimming.

 Banul Beach is the perfect place for your lunch break.
 It’s a white paradise beach with a few beach huts where you can eat comfortably.
 After lunch, you can go for a swim in the beautiful turquoise water and relax on the beach for a bit.
 We enjoyed playing with the beach pups.

 Don’t miss to snorkel on your Coron Island hopping tour.
 The underwater world in Coron has a lot of beauty to offer, too.
 There is a snorkeling point called Coral Garden, and another one is at a shipwreck.
 We chose the Coral Garden and were not disappointed by all the colorful fish and corals.

 You can rent snorkeling gear at the harbor before you start your boat trip.
 Ask the boatmen for it, and they will show you the place.
 We only rented fins because we have our own masks/snorkels, and we paid around 2$.